hexops/mach/gpu/README.md

 ### Others

 There may be other opportunities for helpers, to improve the existing APIs, or add utility APIs on top of the existing APIs.
-If you find one, please open an issue we'd love to hear it!
+If you find one, please open an issue we'd love to consider it.

-The following are definitive candidates for helpers we haven't implemented yet:

-* Other `next_in_chain` extensions (marked with a `// TODO` already)